Taking a 401(k) loan? 8 things you need to know

 2. Some 401(K) plans do not have loan options

-That is why you must pay it off in a given time, typically 5 years.
 Failure to bring the money back and restore your retirement savings account to a pre-borrowing state will turn into a default.

 If you default on your 401(K) loans, the loan will become a distribution, and 401(K) normal distribution rules will apply.
-If default on a 401(k) loan and you are under 59½, you will pay a 10% tax penalty and income tax.
+If you default on a 401(k) loan and are under 59½, you will pay a 10% tax penalty and income tax.

 Read more: What happens when you default on a 401(k) loan?